Hong Kong Quick Facts

 Spring semester: early January to late May

-Syracuse University’s Hong Kong Option I program offers students the opportunity to study the political economies, business, and cultures of East Asia at a pivotal moment in the region’s history.
-The program includes a two-week field study tour, ten weeks of coursework at the SU Center, and an intensive five-week internship.
+Syracuse University’s Hong Kong Center program offers students the opportunity to study the political economies and cultures of East Asia at a pivotal moment in the region’s history.
+The program includes a two-week field study seminar, ten weeks of coursework at the SU Center, and an intensive five-week internship.

-During the ten-week Module B, students enroll in courses at the SU Center.
+During the ten-week Module B, students enroll in courses at the Hong Kong Center.
 Pomona requires Mandarin Chinese at the appropriate level (1 Pomona credit).
-Then students select two elective courses from the SU curriculum (0.75 Pomona credits for each course).
-Pomona does not award credit for business or management courses.
+Then students select two elective courses from the SU curriculum (0.75 Pomona credits each).

-During the last five weeks of the semester students participate in a full-time internship in a business, government, or nongovernmental organization.
-Students enroll in an internship course that includes lecture, discussion, journal writing, and a work-related paper (0.75 Pomona credits).
+During the final five weeks of the program, Module C, students participate in a full-time internship with a business, government, or non-governmental organization (0.75 Pomona credits).
+The internship is accompanied by a course that includes lectures, discussions, journal writing, and a work-related paper.

 Students live in small apartment-style accommodations located within a reasonable commute to City University.
 Meals are self-catered, and Pomona provides a meal allowance.